HandsOnDataViz/book/docs/HandsOnDataViz.md

 wish to emphasize patterns in electoral votes, compare data for larger geographic units…

+TODO: DECIDE whether to add this interactive map (currently in CT web-only chapter) to illustrate hierarchical relations among geographical census entities for the Hartford region, from state to census block level.
+<a href="https://github.com/HandsOnDataViz/census-divisions-hartford" class="uri">https://github.com/HandsOnDataViz/census-divisions-hartford</a>

+ALSO DECIDE if this list is necessary or whether we could incorporate into the map legend

+-   State
+-   County
+-   County subdivisions (equivalent to Connecticut towns and cities)
+-   Census tracts (designated areas, roughly 2,500 to 8,000 people)
+-   Block groups (sub-unit of tract, roughly 600 to 3,000 people)
+-   Census blocks (sub-unit of block group, but not always a city block)

 *Have prior publications drawn on similar data, and if so, how can we trace their sources?*